 2. Be Consistent

-Just like we pointed out before, organic link building is all about being natural.
-Therefore, if the number of your backlinks suddenly spikes up to double its value, something is fishy.
+Just like we just pointed out, organic link building is all about being natural.
+Therefore, if the number of your backlinks suddenly spikes up to double its value, this will raise red flags.
 It would also be suspicious if you suddenly stopped generating external links.

 Therefore, a good strategy is to consistently build organic links.
-Your link velocity should be even and steadily growing.
+Your link velocity should be even and grow steadily.

 3. Link to Your Pages